buditanrim/buditanrim.github.io/_posts/2021-05-03-self-learning.md

 We learned how to walk when we were an infant.
 No one taught us to do that.
 It runs deep in our DNA.
 But how can we learn while we work?

+There is a inquiry-based learning.
+This is my version:

 **Create an open-ended question.** It’s better to learn with a specific question you have in mind.
 Last week I asked: how can people diverge and produce creative ideas?
+You can go super open-ended like this when you have zero ideas about the topic.

+**List down some hunches.** If you have enough knowledge or experience on a certain topic, you might have gut feelings.
+Write them down.
+But be ready to be wrong, consider the opposing viewpoints.
+Be open-minded.

-**Set realistic expectations for yourself.** If your question is simple, like, “When was Indonesia declared independence?”
+**Set realistic expectations.** If your question is simple, like, “When was Indonesia declared independence?”
 You can get the answer quickly these days.
 But if you have an open-ended high-order question, set an expectation that you will wrestle with this question for weeks or months.
-It’s part of the fun.
+If you set a wrong expectation, you will be more likely to be stressed out when it takes you longer to figure it out.

 **Collect the information and data.** When you read a book or an article, remember that each author has their own biases and viewpoints.
 Use Socratic questioning: